 Phoenix Park is the perfect escape from the noise and action of the city and one of my favorite free things to do in Dublin.

-Known to be one of the biggest parks in not only Dublin, but in the world, covering 710 hectares, Phoenix Park is the place to go to get some tranquility in the middle of the city.
+Known to be one of the biggest parks not only in Dublin but in the world, covering 710 hectares, Phoenix Park is the place to get some tranquility in the middle of the city.

 Merrion Square Park

-Located a short walk from St. Stephen’s Green, visitors will come across a small park that is surrounded by Georgian red brick buildings.
+Located a short walk from St. Stephen’s Green, visitors will come across a small park surrounded by Georgian red brick buildings.